redwolflearning/site/_posts/2026-05-11-when-our-son-changed-our-persective-again.md

 Eventually, we made the difficult decision to homeschool.

 At the time, homeschooling felt impossible.
 I was still working full time while also trying to teach him how to read and build foundational math skills.
 This was completely outside my comfort zone.
-I had spent my career teaching high school math — my favorite subjects being Calculus and Geometry.
-Now I was trying to figure out how to support both the emotional and academic needs of a young child who experienced learning so differently.
+I had previously taught high school math, with Calculus and Geometry being some of my favorite subjects, and now work in high school math curriculum writing.
+Meanwhile, I was trying to figure out how to support both the emotional and academic needs of a young child who experienced learning so differently.

 I felt completely lost.